-IAVI strives to ensure a supportive environment for HIV vaccine and prevention R&D in Africa.
-We work with donors, policymakers, and political leaders to translate science into guidelines for HIV prevention research and treatment across the continent in coordination with institutions such as the World Health Organization.
-We strive to incorporate the voices of the countries most affected by HIV into this work in order to ensure a strong framework for, and access to, future prevention technologies.
+Policy and advocacy: Our advocacy, policy, and research preparedness efforts aim to promote a participatory approach to HIV studies.
+We conduct regional and national policy and advocacy to create an enabling environment for the conduct of research and to strengthen clinical research capacity to ensure the best interests of research participants and their communities are met.
+We work with donors, policymakers, and political leaders to translate science into guidelines for HIV prevention research and treatment across the continent.
+Every day, we strive to incorporate the voices of the countries most affected by HIV into this work in order to ensure a strong framework for, and access to, future prevention technologies.